-In some cases the judicial mediation is to reveal the parties’ respective positions rather than focusing on the employment dispute resolution.
+In some cases, judicial mediation is to reveal the parties’ respective positions rather than focusing on the employment dispute resolution.

 Private mediation is always an option, but it can be an unnecessary expense.
-There are 5 considerations that your employment law solicitor will advise you on here.
+There are five considerations that your employment law solicitor will advise you on here.
 They are:

 - Restrictions on availability